redgeneLoren/documentation_ac/Content/ProjectManagement/ProjectManagement.md

     </tr>
 </table>

-1. `Fill in Basic Information` - details of the project will be required to be filled in to better understand the nature of the project.
+### Step 1. `Fill in Basic Information`

+The details of the project will be required to be filled in to better understand the nature of the project.
 Type in the following information:

 <table width="700px">
     <tr>